Creating Plot Twists

 });

-// Create activity based on triage
+// Create thread based on triage

-if (response.output.category === "urgent") {
+if (response.output?.category === "urgent") {

-await this.tools.plot.createActivity({
+await this.tools.plot.createThread({

-type: ActivityType.Action,
+type: "action",

 title: `URGENT: ${response.output.summary}`,